Top 45+ Flutter Interview Questions And Answers

 Ans:

 Flutter’s Navigator widget is used to organize and make it easier to navigate between an application’s displays or routes.
-It offers ways to manage the app’s navigation history and add and remove routes from the stack.
 To define and transition between screens, developers usually utilize the Navigator widget in conjunction with either MaterialPageRoute or CupertinoPageRoute.
 Developers can implement several navigation patterns, including push/pop, modal, or drawer-based navigation, to create user interfaces and processes that are natural for users by pushing and popping routes onto and off the navigator stack.

 71. How can you handle forms and form submissions in Flutter?